yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 `pip install --editable . -v`

+Execution of the visualizer:

+`tgv.py`

-Execution of scripts is in this format.
+Execution of a command line script is in this format when you download the mvc file called filename.

-`average.py`
+` mrc_header_info.py -i filename`

 And to get help on how to use a script:

-`average.py --help`
+` mrc_header_info.py --help`

 If you want to use them to write your own python scripts you can now import them into a script.